ivansible/nginx/roles/nginx/README.md

     nginx_snimux_dir: /etc/nginx/snimux.d
     nginx_snimux_port: 3443
-These optional settings control stream module multiplexing TLS ports behind nginx.
-The incoming TLS traffic will be accepted on port `nginx_snimux_port` and multiplexed based on the config files below the `nginx_snimux_dir` directory.
+Optional settings to control nginx stream module multiplexing TLS ports.
+The incoming TLS traffic will be normally accepted on `nginx_ssl_port` (or `nginx_snimux_port` if nginx is running behind SSLH), and multiplexed based on the config files below the `nginx_snimux_dir` directory.
 Such files should be named like `facility.conf` and have the contents like this: `sni.host.name [::1]:target_port`.